EdgarMerger/SiemensEDA_Python_Interface/README.md

 * xpedition_designer - This library contains commonly used functions and tools with regard to Siemens Xpedition Designer Tool automation.
 * xpedition_layout - This library contains commonly used functions and tools with regard to Siemens Xpedition Layout Tool automation.
 * xpedition_fablink - This library contains commonly used functions and tools with regard to Siemens Xpedition Fablink Tool automation.
+* xpedition_variantmanager - This library contains commonly used functions and tools with regard to Siemens Xpedition Variant Management Tool automation.

 ## License